 I set up Super Smash Bros.
 Infinite directly from my Shield TV Pro so I could,by choice,play as Lanky Kong or Goku or Waluigi or many other hilarious/cool characters for added fun that regular Brawl doesn' provide on its own.

 This was a time where I had no proper PC access to do much and at one point ShieldTV had an upgrade which added the horrendous USB adopting feature which held massive risks of losing read/write access to your media storage drives once they are hooked in.

 ES File Explorer may take part in the sabotage,and I know in my first witness of it that a sideloaded YouTube app already snuck its way in to adopting my storage against my will,thus making it unusable for its original design.

 Sorry for the rant,its incredibly difficult to manage files now since that horrid USB update long ago,but luckily I now have access to a PC/laptop with Air based file transfers which allows me to avoid USB storage altogether but will always have its own risks like the hundreds of users who end up with broken files on FTP and other web based file management modes.

 I recommend Airdroid along with sideloading the Android app in order to make it even work as it almost works perfectly fine at least when using the Windows end to upload to/grab files from the device (Android end is broken because of a forced update on Windows) and I have yet to hit any roadblocks or corrupted files from it,though I dislike those forced updates on the Windows part of it but at least it still works fine.

-#13 Updated by retroben over 1 year ago
+#13 Updated by retroben almost 2 years ago

 Gecko codes still prevent games from booting on 5.0-7918.